trallnag/prometheus-fastapi-instrumentator/README.md

 ).instrument(app).expose(endpoint="/prometheus_metrics")
 ```

-`instrument`: Instruments the given FastAPI based on the configuration based in
+`instrument`: Instruments the given FastAPI based on the configuration in
 the constructur of the exporter class.

 `expose`: Completely separate from `instrument` and not necessary for